KitanaCode/booknookcharms.koplugin/README.md

 Book Nook Charms is a cozy little KOReader plugin that lets you decorate your reading screen with bookmark charms.

-https://ko-fi.com/kitanacode
+For if you'd like to support me and buy my starbucks.
+Here's my ko-fi link! https://ko-fi.com/kitanacode

 Pick a ribbon, tuck a dog-ear into the corner, save your favorites, switch between day and night looks, or choose a grayscale e-ink charm made for black-and-white readers.